Master of Architecture

 Research and Faculty

-Offering the only accredited Master of Architecture in the State University of New York, UB's program has been recognized by the National Architectural Accreditation Board for distinction in research and comprehensive studio.
+Offering the only accredited Master of Architecture in the State University of New York, UB's program has been recognized by the National Architectural Accreditation Board.

 This program enables international students to apply for STEM Extension.
 Graduates can work an additional 24 months beyond the completion of their optional practical training (OPT).